-6. Establishment and strengthening of risk management and compliance structures
+6. Establishment and strengthening of risk management, compliance structures, and risk management framework

-- (1).
-Carry out appropriate risk management in response to policy requests. - A. Formulate and ensure implementation of risk management programs. - B. Continuously monitoring of the status of risk management including the effects of the COVID-19 crisis on credit risks by the Corporate Governance Committee and so on. - (2).
-Carry out appropriate monitoring together with establishing and strengthening compliance awareness. - A. Formulate and ensure implementation of compliance programs. - B. Continuously monitoring of the status of implementation of compliance programs by the Corporate Governance Committee and so on. - C. Reinforce the attitude of exclusion of antisocial forces (members of organized crime groups and their supports) and other comparable persons (persons participating in fraud and persons subject to economic sanctions). - D. Reinforce compliance awareness to ensure that officers and employees maintain high ethical standards as members of a policy-based financial institution and act responsibly to uphold the reputation of the JFC. - E. Thorough reporting and consultation concerning compliance. - F. Branch managers should properly fulfill their roles in handling compliance concerns. - (3).
-Further strengthen risk management framework. - A. Promote understanding of response procedures regarding COVID-19 at all workplaces and implement rapid responses. - B. Based on responses to COVID-19, reinforce BCP with the spread of infectious disease as a possible disaster. - C. Continue conducting disaster response headquarters training and safety confirmation training based on the assumption of earthquakes occurring in the Tokyo Metropolitan area. - D. Reinforce risk management framework in preparation for earthquakes occurring in the Tokyo Metropolitan area. - E. Conduct risk management trainings at branches in anticipation of extreme rainfall, flooding and the like. - F. Branch managers should properly fulfill their roles in handling risk management.
+A. Carry out appropriate risk management in response to policy requests.

+- (a) Formulate and ensure implementation of risk management programs. - (b) Continuously monitoring of the status of risk management including the effects of the COVID-19 crisis on credit risks by the Corporate Governance Committee and so on. - B. Carry out appropriate monitoring together with establishing and strengthening compliance awareness. - (a) Formulate and ensure implementation of compliance programs. - (b) Continuously monitoring of the status of implementation of compliance programs by the Corporate Governance Committee and so on. - (c) Reinforce the attitude of exclusion of antisocial forces (members of organized crime groups and their supports) and other comparable persons (persons participating in fraud and persons subject to economic sanctions). - (d) Reinforce compliance awareness to ensure that officers and employees maintain high ethical standards as members of a policy-based financial institution and act responsibly to uphold the reputation of the JFC. - (e) Thorough reporting and consultation concerning compliance. - (f) Branch managers should properly fulfill their roles in handling compliance concerns. - C. Further strengthen risk management framework. - (a) Promote understanding of response procedures regarding COVID-19 at all workplaces and continue implementing rapid responses. - (b) Based on responses to COVID-19, reinforce BCP with the spread of infectious disease as a possible disaster. - (c) Reinforce BCP and continue conducting disaster response headquarters training and safety confirmation training based on the assumption of earthquakes occurring in the Tokyo Metropolitan area. - (d) Raise the crisis awareness of each employee and conduct training and drills to prepare for the risk of damage in each region.

+(e) Branch managers should properly fulfill their roles in handling risk management.